FREQUENTLY ASKED QUESTIONS

 Based on the results of the hearing test and the answers to these questions, our highly trained hearing experts may make a referral to a medical doctor for an examination and possible treatment.
 If the testing reveals a sensori-neural hearing loss, a hearing aid may be recommended for one or both ears.

-There are literally thousands of hearing aids from which to choose.
+• There are literally thousands of hearing aids from which to choose.
 Our highly trained staff will use the information that was provided in the case history and in the audiological evaluation to help narrow those choices for you.
-The final decision on which hearing aid is purchased is the choice of the wearer.
+However, he final decision on which hearing aid is purchased is the choice of the wearer.
+Your hearing expert can fit, adjust, and program your hearing aids so you get the best hearing possible.

 Questions to Ask Before You Buy